 PORT ARTHUR HISTORIC SITE

 Port Arthur Historic Site has plenty to see and is suitable for children, however younger children may become bored during guided tours, depending on their interest level.
+They may also be too young for certain tour options, like ghost tours.

 There are plenty of bus services and tours available to transport you to Port Arthur from the surrounding cities and from Hobart city.